BrendanKelly84213/Magic/README.md

 # Magic: The Gathering in Haskell

+Brendans fork, just adding this in for testing purposes

 A Haskell implementation of the rules of Wizards of the Coast's Magic: The Gathering.